Conference Report: Russia is Gearing up for a Long War. Are we Ready?

 However, everyone agreed that Russia, which already spends more than eight per cent of its GDP on defence and national security, has sufficient resources to continue the war in the short term.
 The Russian economy, boosted by increased military production, could also cope with the consequences of the sanctions in the short term thanks to high revenues from oil sales.

 In the medium and long term, however, the problems will worsen.
 Glaring labour shortages and a lack of Western technologies are already making themselves felt.
-The shift towards China, intended to replace important gas revenues like from Germany and the EU, is not working as planned.
+The pivot towards China, intended i.a. to replace important gas revenues like from Germany and the EU, is not working as planned.
 Beijing is exploiting Moscow’s dependence on natural resource exports to force lower prices.

 Rising military spending is also expected to force cuts in social spending.
 This in turn could exacerbate social tensions due to ethnic, regional, social or ecological injustices.
 And the elites themselves could also be affected.